The NFT Sensation of 2021

 The utility of NFTs is a key factor as NFT enters the mainstream

 Today's NFT collectibles offer a utility with the potential of value appreciation.
-For NFTs to grow outside of the collectible space, we will see increasingly more types of NFT usages.
+For NFTs to grow outside of the collectible space, we will see increasingly more types of NFT usage.
 Many of them are realized through integrating NFT with DeFi.
 The summer of 2020 is famously known as the DeFi summer when this field witnessed dramatic growth.
 Likewise, the summer of 2021 is known as the NFT summer.
 The convergence of NFT and DeFi is no surprise.
 Below are some of the most likely NFT utilities:

 - Active income: The Play-To-Earn model of Axis Infinity is a great case combining NFT and DeFi.
 NFT is the key that enabled players to actually own in-game items, as opposed to those items traditionally being controlled by the game companies.
 That in turn allowed gamers to exchange the NFTs for other crypto and fiat currency.
-However, there are still debates whether this model is actually sustainable because it might require a growing rate of influx of new players.
+However, there are still debates about whether this model is actually sustainable because it might require a growing rate of influx of new players.

 - Passive income: some services are offering passive income to people who stake their NFTs.
-For those NFTs that are currently valued at astronomical prices and not affordable to most people, fractionalized NFT can democratize NFT ownership and enable more people to participate.
+For those NFTs that are currently valued at astronomical prices and not affordable to most people, fractionalized NFTs can democratize NFT ownership and enable more people to participate.
 The process of fractionalized NFT basically converts the NFT into a large number of fungible crypto tokens each representing a small piece of the original NFT.
 This makes it affordable and also improves the much-needed liquidity for NFT.
 For example, BAYC holders can deposit their NFT to obtain the corresponding fungible tokens called BAYC20.
-These tokens can then be easily traded or used in numerous DeFi services such as Yield Farming that earns passive income.
+These tokens can then be easily traded or used in numerous DeFi services such as Yield Farming which earns passive income.

 - Loan collateral: Enabling NFTs as collateral for loans through DeFi is also promising.
 The challenge here for the NFTs in the digital space is both the price volatility of these NFTs and the general lack of liquidity for these NFTs in case of a liquidation event.
-However, if we are working with real-world financial instrument NFTs like invoices for SMEs instead, the situation will be different.
+However, if we are working with real-world financial instruments NFTs like invoices for SMEs instead, the situation will be different.
 These invoices will generally have much lower volatility and do not have as much liquidity concern.
 Therefore, the loan collateral utility is much more applicable for real-world asset NFTs.

 - Access rights: whether in the physical or in the virtual world, owning an NFT can be used as a way to be granted access to in-person or virtual events, or online content.
 MintGate, for example, allows a content creator to enforce an NFT-based token gate for accessing the URL where the content is hosted.
 Skey Network, on the other hand, combines the Internet of Things and blockchain to enable NFT-based access to physical spaces.
 Copernic Space and Lunar Outpost even offer NFT for access to space on a lunar lander.

-- Charity and social cause: the Porini Foundation, for example, partnered with nature conservation organizations and created NFT collectibles of 59 endangered magpies indigenous to Seychelles islands.
+- Charity and social cause: the Porini Foundation, for example, partnered with nature conservation organizations and created NFT collectibles of 59 endangered magpies indigenous to the Seychelles islands.
 These NFTs were sold and the proceeds are used to protect the species.

 The NFT industry has experienced explosive growth in 2021.
 Through examining the most expensive NFT ever sold and the top five NFT projects ranked by aggregate sales volumes, we can see that all of them bear distinguished social and cultural significance that makes them stand out from the sea of all NFT projects.
 More importantly, fueled by that uniqueness, there is a solid crypto-native or crypto-aware community nurtured over years surrounding each artist or project.
-All these most successful NFT projects so far are in the collectible and/or the virtual world space.
+All these most successful NFT projects so far are in the collectible and/or virtual world space.
 As the metaverse continues to be built out, we expect to see the continued growth of these NFT categories.

 For the NFTs industry to penetrate a larger population base and enter the mainstream, we will see an increasing number of NFTs being linked to real-world assets, both intangible ones such as intellectual properties and financial instruments, or tangible ones like physical assets.
-There is also the intersection between the virtual and the physical world, where digital asset NFT can be paired with the physical asset, serving as a digital twin.
+There is also the intersection between the virtual and the physical world, where the digital asset NFT can be paired with the physical asset, serving as a digital twin.
 The expansion from digital to the real-world assets arena brings huge opportunities for related stakeholders, including but certainly not limited to creators and brands.

 However, people shall not assume that the new types of NFTs will seamlessly inherit the existing NFT communities.
-In some cases, they do, like the flourish of BAYC certainly benefit from the existing community of profile picture collectors cultivated by earlier projects such as Cryptopunk.
+In some cases, they do, like the flourishing of BAYC certainly benefit from the existing community of profile picture collectors cultivated by earlier projects such as Cryptopunk.
 But if the new NFTs are cross-category, whether it is a small shift between different sports, or a big change from collectibles to commodities, or from virtual asset to physical asset, it is important to double-check whether an applicable crypto-aware community is actually ready.

 It takes time and effort to build a new community or convert an existing community.
 The crucial aspects NFT creators can focus on while developing the community are NFT accessibility and utility.
 These factors are even more important in projects that connect the digital and the physical world.
 Some of the likely NFT utilities include social culture status, income generation, loan and credit, access rights, physical asset transaction infrastructure, as well as charity and social causes.

-Overall, today's NFT industry is still in its nascent stage, full of hypes and risks.
+Overall, today's NFT industry is still in its nascent stage, full of hype and risks.
 The road to mass adoption will be very bumpy.
 But the underlying technology has the potential to change our notion of asset ownership and exchange at a fundamental level.
 When the industry eventually matures, more and more people will benefit from it whether they realize it or not.

 Note: this article is part of my Introduction to Blockchain, Crypto, Metaverse and Web3: Beyond the Hype.
 You may find the rest of the articles in the series here.